Cat-Lips/GodotSharp.SourceGenerators/README.md

   * (Also generates a protected constructor to ensure proper initialisation - can be deactivated via attribute)
   * Advanced options available as attribute arguments:
     * ctor: (default 'Protected') Scope of generated constructor ('None' to skip)
+    * _: Pass a boolean instead of scope if instantiate overrides are required
+      * (Yes, this is a hack - Use [Instantiable] class attribute instead)
 #### Examples:
 ```cs
 // Initialise can be public or protected if required; args also optional